 COVID 19 is a new disease.
 No one really knows what lies ahead.
 Schools will have to follow a general plan with the flexibility to make changes along the way.
 With this in mind, a small, versatile independent school may have the advantage over larger institutions.

-The Tenney School is a multi-faceted school with strong leadership, focused teachers, supportive parents, and personal communication with families.
+The Tenney School is multi-faceted with strong leadership, focused teachers, supportive parents, and personal communication.
 The fact that the Tenney School made a transition from in-person instruction to virtual instruction with minimal challenges was not a coincidence.
-Administration has been exploring ways to implement virtual teaching for some time and teachers were eager and ready to make the transition.
-Tenney School Live, our distance learning program, was implemented solidly, all without a dress rehearsal.
+Further, the administration has been exploring ways to implement virtual teaching for some time and teachers were eager and ready to make the transition.
+Tenney School-Live, our distance learning program, implemented solidly, without a dress rehearsal.
 Currently, teachers are taking note of ways to tweak this new hybrid model of education.
 The goal is to improve the delivery of instruction should a resurgence of the virus occur this fall.

 The Economics of Independent Schools

 The professors at Kennesaw State point out that due to the loss of jobs by some parents, independent schools may see a drop in enrollment.
 Large-scale institutions are suffering with multiple breakdowns in their efforts to transition to the new type of instruction.
 This is a potential advantage for small schools like Tenney.